-The high-powered battery lets you know when you need to plug it into a standard home outlet for a recharge.
+The high-powered battery lets you know when to plug it into a standard home outlet for a recharge.
 You can also charge the battery by hooking it to a solar panel.

-Ryobi is a Japanese company that manufactured die-cast components for Mitsubishi in the 1940s.
+Ryobi is a Japanese company that began manufacturing die-cast components for Mitsubishi in the 1940s.
 The company eventually expanded and began manufacturing consumer end-products like cameras, tools, and garage door openers.

 In 1985, Ryobi founded a die-casting plant in the United States.
 The company also has operations in the UK, Asia, and Mexico.
 Today, the Techtronic Industries Company (TTI) owns the Ryobi brand.

 Ryobi has one garage door opener model, their Ultra-Quiet Garage Door Opener.
 This opener features a 2-hp motor, a lithium-ion battery backup good for 100 openings in a power outage, an LED light, wireless indoor and outdoor keypads, and two remotes.

 Ryobi is a brand exclusively sold in Home Depot stores, so you won’t be able to purchase this garage door opener anywhere else.
 However, at the moment, you can’t find this product at Home Depot, either.

 Chamberlain sued TTI because they claimed TTI used two of the garage door opener patents it held.
 In 2018, the court found that TTI did violate the patents and banned them from selling the Ryobi garage door opener in Home Depot stores until at least 2023.